 Bodley’s Vision of St. Michael’s

-George Frederick Bodley (1827-1907), though not one of his age’s most prolific architects, was one of its most influential and his churches stand apart from their Victorian counterparts by their sense of refinement and an atmosphere of timeless otherness that elevates the experience of worship to the level of faultless art.
+The architect chosen by Penfold was George Frederick Bodley (1827-1907).
+Though not one of his age’s most prolific architects, he was one of its most influential and his churches stand apart from their Victorian counterparts by their sense of refinement and an atmosphere of timeless otherness that elevates the experience of worship to the level of faultless art.
 Not long after his death, critics were to look down on his buildings as potentially ‘embarrassing to poor or dirty people.’
 Partially for this reason, and because the Gothic style of Bodley’s work slipped out of fashion after the 1930s, his buildings remained in the shadows.
 Even when Victorian architecture came again to be celebrated in the late 1970s the later buildings by architects like Bodley were overlooked in favour of more ‘vigorous’ churches by George Gilbert Scott, George Edmund Street, and William Butterfield.
 Only in recent years have Bodley’s churches been given concentrated attention and his use of the Gothic style is at last proved to be masterful rather than merely ‘charming.’

 Bodley was articled to George Gilbert Scott and so learned his art from one of the Victorian period’s most prolific architects.
 His own stylistic development took him down a different path from that of his teacher and over time Bodley came to be associated with the quality of ‘refinement,’ a quality which suffuses one of his most significant city churches – and the first built by Bodley in London – St Michael’s, Camden Town.
 St Michael’s shows Bodley at his most powerful and, despite not having been completed according to the original designs, it stands as a monument to the ideals of its first priest, E. B. Penfold, whose great desire was that the working class citizens of Camden Town be able to worship God in an uplifting setting, in the ‘beauty of holiness.’